Understanding franchise fees and local access fees

 * rates are approved monthly by the Alberta Utilities Commission

-Using LAF to support Calgarians
+Using franchise fees to support Calgarians

 The Reserve for Future Capital played a crucial role in supporting projects in 2023: